4AI/langml/docs/notes/finetune_examples.rst

 1. Prepare datasets
 ------------------------------------
-You need to use specific tokenizers in terms of PLMs to initialize a tokenizer and convert texts to vocabulary indexes.
-LangML wraps `huggingface/tokenizers <https://github.com/huggingface/tokenizers>`_ and `google/sentencepiece <https://github.com/google/sentencepiece>`_ to provided a uniform interface.
-Specifically, you can initialize a wordpiece tokenizer via `langml.tokenizer.WPTokenizer`, and initialize a sentencepiece tokenizer via `langml.tokenizer.SPTokenizer`.
+You need to use specific tokenizers in terms of PLMs to initialize a tokenizer and convert texts to vocabulary indices.
+LangML wraps `huggingface/tokenizers <https://github.com/huggingface/tokenizers>`_ and `google/sentencepiece <https://github.com/google/sentencepiece>`_ to provide a uniform interface.
+Specifically, you can initialize a WordPiece tokenizer via `langml.tokenizer.WPTokenizer`, and initialize a sentencepiece tokenizer via `langml.tokenizer.SPTokenizer`.

 .. code-block:: python